sotonfencing/sotonfencing.github.io/training.md

 ### Intermediate and advanced sessions ###

+**Mondays from 17:00 until 19:00, in the [Activities Room, SUSU Building (42)][ActivitiesRoom].**

+Team training organised by the Captains; dedicated to training for matches.

 **Thursdays from 17:00 until 19:00, in the [Activities Room, SUSU Building (42)][ActivitiesRoom].**

+Free fencing, but part of the session will be given over to analysis of the week's matches.
+Generally for more experienced fencers.

 **Fridays from 18:00 until 20:00, in the [Activities Room, SUSU Building (42)][ActivitiesRoom].**

-These sessions for more experienced fencers are less structured, and mostly consist of free fencing in any of the three weapons.
+Free fencing for all in any weapon, regardless of experience.

 During vacations
 ----------------